-DigiCert took over validation and issuance for all Symantec Website Security SSL/TLS certificates.
+DigiCert took over validation and issuance for all Symantec Website Security SSL/TLS certificates on December 1, 2017.
 This includes certificates for Symantec and its subsidiary CAs: Thawte, GeoTrust, and RapidSSL.
 Going forward, all new and reissued Website Security certificates are issued by DigiCert (using one of our trusted roots) and are trusted by Google Chrome.

 The new certificate chain DigiCert created does not interfere with your current certificate trust among browsers.
 The chain also establishes trust for your replacement certificate with Google Chrome (and other browsers) going forward.

 Step 1: Make Plans to Replace Affected Certificates

 To avoid Google Chrome browser security warnings about your SSL/TLS certificates not being trusted or secure, replace your affected Symantec Website Security SSL/TLS certificates before the appropriate Canary date, depending on when your certificates were issued.
 Make plans now to allow enough time for certificate issuance and for certificate installation.

 No Charge Certificate Replacement